wasp-lang/wasp/web/docs/guides/auth-ui.md

 }
 ```

-The form will look like this:
+The form will automatically update itself to look like this:

 ![Auth UI](/img/authui/multiple_providers.png)